 I’ve never really been an eclaire fan until I had these from L’eclaire de Genie.
 Ah-ma-zing!
 Mascarpone is my favorite, but we’ve tried almost all of them and they are to die for!
 I accidentally sat down and ate three one time.
 Whoops!
-There is one inside the Louvre near the food court.

 A visit to Amorino for some fancy flower shaped gelato is a must in Paris.
 You can find these shops all over town.
 We even like to brave it on a cold day. #worthit

 Be sure to order Duck while in Paris.
 Look for the word “canard” on the menu, you won’t be disappointed!

 Croissants taste best in Paris.
 I don’t know if it’s the French butter, or just the extra French love they put into the sigh-worthy layers, but they’re just better!